cinnData/DataSci/[DS-01E] Example - LendingClub data.md

 dtype: int64
 ```

-To explore how this vary across months for the job title, we can create a specific column.
+To explore how the missingness of the job title varies across months, we add a specific Boolean column.

 ```
 In [10]: df['empl_title_na'] = df.emp_title.isna()